 Many essential items are attached to boat stringers, besides your boat’s decking.
 The inboard engines of boats are mounted on stringers, as are other boat components in some boats, so they need to be solid.
 Stringers are an integral part of your boat’s hull and overall structure, and if one is rotten, you have a problem.
 As with any boat maintenance, the sooner you find an issue and make a repair, the better.

-How do you know if your boat stringers are bad?
+How do you know if your boat stringers have gone bad?

 Brown spots on stringers, where water is weeping from the inside out, are a sure sign you have a weak or rotten boat stringer.
 It is easier to detect a rotten stringer made from only wood.
 You can easily see any rot or cracks in the bare wood and catch a waterlogged stringer quicker than one sealed in epoxy or fiberglass.